 - Know your evacuation plan.
 Contact your local emergency management office for information about the safest evacuation routes and locations of shelters.

 Check Your Policy

 Not having enough coverage can be just as traumatic as experiencing damage to your home and personal belongings.
-Take a few minutes to review your policy and make sure you have enough coverage.
-Speak with your agent about Hurricane Deductibles and any other questions you might have.
+Take a few minutes to review your policy to make sure you have enough coverage.
+Speak with your agent about hurricane deductibles and any other questions you might have.

 Choose the right hurricane deductible.

 Always make sure you have the funds set aside to cover the deductible you have chosen on your policy.
 If your home is damaged and you are unable to pay the deductible, it will prolong the recovery process.
 Companies offer different deductible options.
 It’s important that you carefully consider the right option for you.